Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sticky Paws is another great product you can try adding to your furniture.
 It’s a transparent medical tape that’s simple to apply and remove from any furniture.
 It works by deterring your cats from jumping on and scratching at the fabrics.

-You might want to test your homemade sprays on an inconspicuous part of your furniture just in case it doesn’t agree with the fabric.
+If you are planning to use any spray deterrent, speak to your vet for a cat-safe option, and you might want to test the spray first on an inconspicuous part of your furniture just in case it doesn’t agree with the fabric.

 hand spraying the gray couch